 For B2B marketers, search ads offer a great opportunity for visibility within the search engine results pages.
 For newer companies who haven’t yet been established long enough for their SEO strategy to have helped, PPC is a great option for getting eyes on your service or product.

 Search ads are keyword-focused.
-You’ll pick a selection of keywords that, when searched by a user, will trigger your ad to appear.
+You’ll pick a selection of keywords that will trigger your ad to appear when searched by a user.

 The most popular search ad provider is Google Ads, but there are many options to consider depending on which search engine your target audience uses.